KNMD-TV: ATSC 3.0 conversion

 KNMD-TV converted to ATSC 3.0 (Next Gen TV) on June 30, 2021.
 In preparation for this change, on February 15, World Channel began airing on KNME-TV channel 5.4, and Create debuted on 5.5.
 KNMD-TV simulcasts the entire KNME multiplex in ATSC 3.0 format.
 Prior to the conversion, KNMD received a construction permit to increase power from 5.14 kW to 16.6 kW.

-Digital television
+Technical information

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In the new ATSC 3.0 signal, KNMD's main HD channel is on 5.4 and runs programming from the "World" public television network which airs mostly news and documentaries.
 Some hours are programmed locally with re-airings of recent PBS prime time shows.
 Locally produced programs such as New Mexico In Focus are also shown on KNMD.

-KNMD had previously aired the PBS Satellite Service on channel 9.1 but on January 28, 2009 had moved PBS World from 9.2 to 9.1 and launched the how-to programming channel Create on 9.2.
+KNMD had previously aired the PBS Satellite Service on channel 9.1 but on January 28, 2009, had moved PBS World from 9.2 to 9.1 and launched the how-to programming channel Create on 9.2.